Online Teaching Tips: 15 Things I Wish I Had Known

 I have been teaching online for 3 years now and although things seem to be smooth sailing right now, there certainly was a lot of “teething” when I first started out.

 In this article, we will look at some of the online teaching tips that I wish I had known when I had first started.
-From how to set your schedule to avoid burnout to nailing your intro video, this list should have something for everyone regardless of whether you’re a teaching vet or just starting the search for your first online teaching job.
+From how to set your schedule to avoid burnout to nailing your intro video, this list should have something for everyone regardless of whether you’re a teaching vet or just starting the search for quality online ESL jobs.

 Let’s get into it!